cheng-yijun/AI-Programming/README.md

 # AI-Programming

-Some projects related to artificial intelligence.
+Some selected projects related to artificial intelligence.
 Develop primarily with Python.